Jubatian/rrpge-asm/README.rst

 There are several things untested in there, however the most important parts should be functional.

-For relative jumps and calls (JMR and JFR), immediates are not encoded in relative, however JMS is encoded correctly with a relative immediate address.

 No FILE section support yet.
 First literal arithmetic has to be implemented to make it useful (so it is possible to load the 32 bit offset values).

-Register in first operand, special in second operand opcode forms are not supported such as "mov a, xm" since this case the assembler assumes the second operand to be an addressing mode specification (only allowing the eight general purpose registers).

 A global label should be specified before any local label or equ.
 Otherwise the local symbol without parent will match any other local symbol with the